Asimenye Simwaka: Athletics career

-Simwaka competed at the 2020 Summer Olympics in Tokyo, being the lone Malawian track and field athlete to do so.
-After breaking the Malawian national record in the preliminary heats of women's 100 meters, she became the national record holder in the 100, 200 and 400 meters at the same time.
-She improved on her national record in the following heats, running 11.68 but did not qualify for the semi-finals.
+Simwaka competed at the 2020 Summer Olympics in Tokyo as the sole Malawian track and field athlete.
+After breaking the Malawian national record in the women's 100 meters preliminary heats, she simultaneously became the national record holder for the 100, 200 and 400 meters.
+She improved her national record in the subsequent heats with a time of 11.68 seconds but did not qualify for the semi-finals.

+Simwaka carried the Malawian flag at the 2024 Paris Olympics.
+She participated in the 100m heats but was unable to advance due to a hamstring injury.

+On 15 February 2025 she decided to not be a member of National Football team so that could defend her national champion status at the cross-country championship at the Kamuzu Academy’s Kachere Golf Course in Mtunthama.